· By Clive Wright

 Ditching plastic packaging

-One of the top tips for avoiding endocrine disruptors is to stop using plastic packaging.
+One of the top tips for avoiding endocrine disruptors is to stop using plastic packaging where possible.

 So, just avoid plastic with BPA?
 Not necessarily